mohdhuzaifakhan/ppt-slides-maker/README.md

 - [ ] Multi-user collaboration
 - [ ] Presentation history and version control
 - [ ] Advanced editing tools (fonts, colors, layouts)

-## 📄 License

-This project is open source and available for educational and commercial use.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

-## 📧 Support

-For questions or issues, please open a GitHub issue or contact the development team.

----

-**Built with ❤️ using React, TypeScript, Gemini AI, and modern web technologies**